hmamaysky/MSFE-Information/README.md

   * the math bootcamp only has time to introduce these concepts, and does not go into detailed proofs or derivations
   * if some or all of this material feels foreign to you, that's okay, but try to study up before you get here

+## Math skills
+The MSFE program is math intensive.
+At the very least, incoming students should be familiar with
+* Multivariate calculus
+* Linear algebra
+Your understanding of these subjects should be at the level of an undergraduate course.
+If you are concerned that you do not have sufficient knowledge in one of these areas, please reach out to us so we can design a study plan for you before you arrive on campus.
+Other math background that will be useful (though is not required):
+* Real analysis
+* Probability theory

 ## Coding classes
 If your coding skills are not in line with the above description, consider taking the following courses (which consists of 4 modules) prior to your arrival:
 * Python basics: https://www.datacamp.com/courses/intro-to-python-for-data-science